-The Arc is a world-leading economic area, underpinned by a high-quality environment, which has the potential to deliver transformational growth that will create jobs and boost local and regional economies for the benefit of existing and future communities.
-It contains almost four million residents and over two million jobs, contributing £111bn of Gross Value Added to the UK economy per year and the transformative economic potential to contribute around £191.5bn by 2050.
-It is a highly productive and prosperous region with global strengths in science, technology and high-value manufacturing.
+The Oxford-Cambridge Arc is a world leading economic area, underpinned by a high-quality environment, which has the potential to deliver transformational growth that will create jobs and boost local and regional economies for the benefit of existing and future communities.
+It currently has 3.7 million residents and over two million jobs, contributing £111 billion of annual Gross Value Added (GVA) to the UK economy per year.6 It is a highly productive and prosperous region with global strengths in science, technology and high-value manufacturing.

 The Arc covers the ceremonial counties of Oxfordshire, Buckinghamshire, Northamptonshire, Bedfordshire and Cambridgeshire.
-The economic landscape is covered by the Oxfordshire, Buckinghamshire and South East Midlands Local Enterprise Partnerships and the Cambridgeshire and Peterborough Mayoral Combined Authority's Business Board.
+The economic landscape is covered by the Oxfordshire, Buckinghamshire Thames Valley and South East